"How they launched it" is a recurring series of deep dives exploring how the world’s best teams launch new products and features.

 However, this wasn’t the only ad that Mailchimp ran promoting their new all-in-one Marketing Platform.
 Throughout the rest of 2019 and into 2020 Mailchimp continued promoting a steady drumbeat of ads focused on their new all-in-one Marketing Platform, and the platform’s new capabilities.
 Here are some examples:

-Mailchimp also rolled out a campaign of out-of-home and print media ads, working alongside agency R/Ga, to accompany the launch.
+Mailchimp also rolled out a campaign of out-of-home and print media ads to accompany the launch.
 Here are some examples:

 And here’s a great explanation of the creative from copywriter Jessica Norris: